fosstodon/hub/coc.md

 Neither retribution, nor any sincerely-held belief or opinion, will be accepted as an excuse for any of the above.

-In cases of behavior that conflicts with this document, members are expected to contact the moderation team via the report tool, rather than attempt to enforce it themselves.
+In cases of behavior that conflicts with this document, we expect you to contact the moderation team via the report tool, rather than attempt to enforce it yourself.

 #### Our local timeline